BrianMurphyEcon/Replications/README.md

 If you use this repository, please cite the original studies:

-- Juhn, Chinhui, Kevin M. Murphy, and Brooks Pierce.
-1991. *Accounting for the Slowdown in Black-White Wage Convergence.* American Economic Review, 81(2): 410–415.
+- Juhn, Chinhui, Kevin M. Murphy and Brooks Pierce (1991), "Accounting for the slowdown in black-white wage convergence" in: Marvin H. Kosters, ed., Workers and their wages (AEI Press, Washington, DC)

-- Neal, Derek, and William R. Johnson.
-1996. *The Role of Premarket Factors in Black-White Wage Differences.* Journal of Political Economy, 104(5): 869–895.
+- Neal, Derek and Johnson, William, (1996), The Role of Premarket Factors in Black-White Wage Differences, Journal of Political Economy, 104, issue 5, p.
+869-95.

 ---